-Responding to a city street on one side and a wooded trail on the other, the design of the Daniel L. Malone Engineering Center balances two very different settings.
-The resulting research building expresses its high-tech function while respecting its natural and historic surroundings.
+The design of Yale University’s Daniel L. Malone Engineering Center balances two very different settings, a city street on one side and a wooded trail on the other.
+The resulting research building expresses its function while respecting its natural and historic surroundings.

-The glass wall encloses the building’s major circulation corridor and is cantilevered from the main structure, creating an open, column-free space.
+The glass wall encloses the building’s major circulation corridor and is cantilevered from the main structure to create an open, column-free space.
 Each research suite is perpendicular to the common corridor, with labs at the core of the building and offices adjacent to the hallway.
 Windows on both sides of the offices bring natural light into the labs.
 This arrangement also encourages interaction among research teams.